hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

         },
     ...
     ~~~

-An AU PS Producer:
-* **SHALL** populate the `Composition.section.emptyReason` with a clinically relevant code when the section entry element is empty
-* **MAY** populate the `Composition.section.entry` with a resource to assert known absence of data, e.g AllergyIntolerance with code representing ‘no known allergy’.
-* **SHOULD** omit non-mandatory sections when the section does not have any information and does not know the reason is absent

 ### Suppressed Data (TBD what about section-level?)
 In some circumstances, specific pieces of data may be hidden due to security or privacy reasons and in these circumstances the requirements defined by AU Core for [Suppressed Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#suppressed-data) **SHALL** be applied: